-A New Era of Leadership Begins
+New Era of Leadership Dawns

-It's fair to say that no one fully comprehended the scope of changes that were in store for College of the Canyons beginning midway through 1988.
+T's fair to say that no one fully comprehended the scope of changes that were L in store for College of the Canyons beginning midway through 1988.
 No one, that is, except Dr. Dianne Gracia Van Hook, who was chosen over 22 other candidates to replace the retiring Dr. Ramon F. LaGrandeur as superintendent-president.
-The 37-year-old Van Hook became the college's fourth superintendent-president on July 1, 1988.
-College of the

-Canyons has never been the same, undergoing a period of its most significant growth and advancement since being built.
-It became the fastest-growing community college in California under her leadership, and the atmosphere on campus was transformed into one of innovation, positive change and passionate willingness to blaze new trails.
+The 37-year-old became the college's fourth superintendent-president on July 1, 1988.
+COC has never been the same, undergoing a period of its most significant growth and advancement since being built.
+It became the fastest-growing community college in California, and the atmosphere on campus was transformed into one of innovation, positive change and passionate willingness to blaze new